Updated on January 8, 2021 by Lyric Fergusson

 (All in one set — $)

 Why it’s great: Who doesn’t love Daniel Tiger?
 If your child has an affinity for this lovable tiger cub, then this is a great set for you.
 Orajel is known for making great products and this is no exception.
-The fact that their brush is bundled with training toothpaste (free from sugar and dyes!) makes this a great set, especially as a stocking stuffer come the holidays.
+The fact that their brush is bundled with training toothpaste (free from sugar and dyes!) makes this a great set, especially as a stocking stuffer for the holidays.
 It has a short handle, perfect to fit independent toddler hands, and soft bristles that we love.
 The fruit-flavored training toothpaste is sure to be a hit with your little one.

 Good for: Toddlers that have a favorite TV character.

-(Best for Learning Independence – $)
+(Best for learning Independence — $)

 Keep in mind: The toothpaste is designed for children 2 and up, so if your little is still swallowing their toothpaste you may want to hold off on this one.

 Good for: Parents who still need to give a helping hand.

 Why it’s great: These toothbrushes are truly unique in that their bristles are vegetable derived.
 Better yet, these brushes are FDA and ADA approved!
 They’re also certified toxin-free and are made from recycled plastic.
 There are three colors in each pack, which means your little one can choose which brush to use next.
 We love that these are sold in a multi-pack to make sure that there is always a clean brush waiting, which is important as dentists recommend changing your toothbrush every three months.

 Keep in mind: Even though brushes like these are chemical-free, always make sure your little one isn’t chomping down so hard that they break bristles off.